jupyterlab/jupyterlab/docs/source/developer/ui_helpers.rst

 * ``getNumber`` : request a number; if the user input is not a valid number, NaN is returned.
 * ``getText`` : request a short text.

-All dialog are built on the standard ``Dialog``.
-There for the helper function are returning a ``Promise`` resolving in a ``Dialog.IResult`` object.
+All dialogs are built on the standard ``Dialog``.
+Therefore the helper functions each return a ``Promise`` resolving in a ``Dialog.IResult`` object.

 .. code:: typescript